← Back to Library

 During the Vietnam War, the United States sprayed Agent Orange, a defoliant containing dioxin, across Vietnam, Laos, and Cambodia.
 Agent Orange is now linked to cancers, endocrine disruption, and multigenerational birth defects.
 The U.S. legal defense was consistent: it was vegetation control, not a weapon "aimed" at human beings.
 The fact that it moved through the environment into human bodies was, officially, incidental.

 Depleted uranium presents another chapter.
 Used in armor-piercing munitions across the Gulf War, Operation Iraqi Freedom, and beyond, depleted uranium can aerosolize on impact, embedding radioactive particles in soil, dust, and human tissue.
-Analysis of U.S. transfers of depleted uranium rounds concluded that no specific treaty bans their use because they are "anti-materiel, not anti-personnel" munitions.
+The Lieber Institute at West Point, analyzing the legality of U.S. transfers of depleted uranium rounds to Ukraine, concluded that no specific treaty bans their use because they are "anti-materiel, not anti-personnel" munitions.
 The fact that their residue persists in environments, enters food chains, and accumulates in bodies is, again, officially incidental.

 What connects Agent Orange, depleted uranium, and the burning oil depots of Tehran is the same legal architecture: define the weapon narrowly, route the harm through the environment, and the law's hands are tied.

-A systematic review published in the Journal of Toxicology identified at least 121 documented instances of chemical weapon use throughout history, causing over two million injuries and nearly three million deaths.
+A 2025 systematic review published in the Journal of Toxicology identified at least 121 documented instances of chemical weapon use throughout history, causing over two million injuries and nearly three million deaths.
 The review covered ancient arsenic fumes, World War I mustard gas, and Saddam Hussein's sarin attacks on Kurdish civilians.
 What it could not easily categorize were the cases where powerful states caused chemically mediated mass harm while technically staying outside the definition of "chemical warfare."
+That category has no clean box.

 Both Parties Own This Playbook